learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 ![Coverage 2](https://dl.dropboxusercontent.com/s/3xzof85jm0g5vwp/2015-09-20%20at%203.40%20PM.png)

 The lines in green have been tested, the lines in red haven't.
 When all tests pass, you should see 100% test coverage.
+You can exit `httpserver` using `control + c`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/tic-tac-toe-rb' title='Tic Tac Toe in Ruby'>Tic Tac Toe in Ruby</a> on Learn.co and start learning to code for free.</p>